uvarc/rc-website/content/userinfo/hpc/software/spark.md

 ## Standalone cluster mode using multiple nodes

-*We gratefully acknowledge the Advanced Research Computing at the University of Michigan for the spark-start script.* This method only applies to module versions 4.0.0 and above.
+*We gratefully acknowledge Advanced Research Computing at the University of Michigan for the spark-start script.* The following is implemented for module versions 4.0.0 and above.

 Before requesting multiple nodes, please make sure that your job can use a full standard node effectively.
 When you request N nodes in the standalone cluster mode, one node is set aside as the master node and the remaining N-1 nodes are worker nodes.
 Thus, running on 2 nodes will have the same effect as running on 1 node.